Rapid Transfer Ports – Smart Technologies for Filling and Sealing

 Useful Sizes

-The systems are available in common industry standards with inner diameters of 105, 190, and 270 millimeters and are primarily designed for use in BFS isolator systems.
+The systems are available in common industry standards with inner diameters of 105, 190, and 270 millimeters and are primarily designed for use in BFS isolator plants.